stevemoskal/FSJS-Project-2/README.md

 This repository was designed for the Treehouse TechDegree course, Project-2: Pagination.

-This project is complete, and I am hoping to obtain an "Exceed Expectations" grade based on the grading key provided.
+This project is complete, and I am hoping to obtain an "Exceeds Expectations" grade based on the grading key provided.

 There are three different types of code contained in this repository: HTML, CSS and JavaScript.
 The HTML and CSS were provided by Treehouse, and it was my objective to complete the JavaScript code.